-If you or someone you love has been hurt in an accident that was caused by someone else, you are likely to have more questions than you have answers right now.
-At the Piscitelli Law Firm, our expert personal injury attorneys understand just how overwhelming all of this can be, and we can help answer your questions and begin working through the legal process of filing a claim.
+If you lost a loved one or suffered a serious injury, you are likely to have more questions.
+I understand just how overwhelming all of this can be, and I can help answer your questions and begin working to investigate your claim.

-Sometimes, the skills of an experienced personal injury lawyer — or at least the threat to an insurance company that such a lawyer may present — are worth the money you must pay that lawyer to represent you.
-You may need a lawyer because of complex legal rules involved in your particular claim, or because the severity of your injuries might cause your compensation to vary greatly from the norm — or simply because an insurance company refuses to settle a matter in good faith.
+Sometimes, the skills of an experienced wrongful death attorney or personal injury lawyer — or at least the threat to an insurance company that such a lawyer may be working for you — are worth the legal fees you pay the lawyer.
+You may need a lawyer because of complex legal rules involved in your particular claim, or because the severity of your injuries, or simply because an insurance company refuses to settle a matter in good faith.

-The following types of injuries and accidents almost certainly require a lawyer’s help:
+The following types of claims frequently require a lawyer’s help:

 - Long-term or permanently disabling injuries